- Crossing the border?

 How do we begin the search for a new pastor?

 Huge question!
 When a pastor leaves, there are so many dimensions: a sense of loss—ranging from sadness to relief.
 There’s a sense of wondering about where we’ve been as a church, where and who we are right now, and what next?
 This is a time to be still for a moment, and to gain awareness about who we are, and what kind of gifts our next leader might have to offer.
 In short, this is a time for prayerfulness, and a time for reflection and conversation as a church.

 The whole process may likely take a while—a year or more is not uncommon.
 But it is an adventure of faith and hope and love!
 Things you can do?
 Pray together.
 Reflect together.
-Prepare a church profile which can be downloaded directly.
-Once the profile is complete, our office will be happy to provide a list of ministerial profiles suggested by a computer database basic matching process.
-But the serious work of vetting potential pastors really does belong to you!
+Using the PastorSearch will make the process much simpler.
+One of the things it’ll ask you to do is prepare a church profile.
+The serious work of vetting potential pastors really does belong to you!
 Check references and engage in conversations and then, after doing all you can, keep in mind that God’s hand and Spirit move in mysterious ways.
 There just isn’t any possible way to guarantee that a perfect fit will result.
-Relationships are dynamic and fluid and utterly human, for better and for worse!
+Relationships are dynamic and fluid and utterly human, for better and for worse.

-A new training tool called More Than a Search Committee, designed for use by search committees, councils, and pastors, is now available.
-An electronic copy of the tool is available here.
-Hard copies are available through Faith Alive Christian Resources.
+More Than a Search Committee is for search committees, councils, and pastors.
 The tool identifies helpful protocols, healthy etiquette, and significant resources.

 Is there a list of available pastoral positions in the CRC?